Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/assets/images/installation%20guide/1.%20Installing%20Wabbajack.png)

-## Clean Install

-To completely reinstall Skyrim, it is advised that you use the [Skyrim Shredder](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=113028&game_id=1704){:target="_blank" rel="noopener"}.
-It will remove Skyrim and all data related to it, but not the modlist.

-Reinstall Skyrim in a location **outside of the Program Files**.
-If you have issues reinstalling Skyrim outside of Program Files, try using the [Steam Library Setup Tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide){:target="_blank" rel="noopener"}.

-Run the Skyrim: Special Edition launcher through Steam and let it detect your settings, then close the launcher. **This is only necessary once**.

 ## Anniversary Edition

 **Keizaal not compatible with Skyrim Anniversary Edition** and there is no estimated timeframe for when this may change.

 The Anniversary Edition makes a number of fundamental changes which mean many critical tools, such as SKSE and mods that rely on those tools, need to be updated.

-In order to use Keizaal, you must either not update your copy of Skyrim Special Edition, or use the [AE downgrade patcher](https://www.nexusmods.com/skyrimspecialedition/mods/57618).
+In order to use Keizaal, you must either not update your copy of Skyrim Special Edition, or use the [AE downgrade patcher](https://www.nexusmods.com/skyrimspecialedition/mods/57618){:target="_blank" rel="noopener"}.

 To prevent your game updating, change Skyrim SE's update settings in Steam to only update when launched.
 Never launch Skyrim SE via Steam, only via your mod manager or skse64_loader.